Loop groups and noncommutative geometry

 \begin{remark} The notion of superconformal tensor product can be defined in a completely analogous way for vertex operator algebras. \end{remark}

 The motivating examples for the above definition are the conformal nets $\A_{G_{\ell}}$ considered in Section \ref{sec:DHR}.
-Let $\F$ be the graded local conformal net on $S^1$ generated by a real free Fermi field (the {\it free Femi net}), see e.g. \cite{CHL,CKL}.
+Let $\F$ be the graded local conformal net on $S^1$ generated by a real free Fermi field (the {\it free Fermi net}), see e.g. \cite{CHL,CKL}.
 Then for every positive integer $n$, the net $\F^n$ generated by $n$ real free Fermi fields can be defined inductively by $\F^1:=\F$ and $\F^{n+1}:= \F^{n} \hat{\otimes} \F$, $n\in\N$.
-The super-Sugawara construction described Section \ref{sec:JLO} shows that the net $\A_{G_{\ell}}$ admits a superconformal tensor product $\big(\A_{G_{\ell}} \otimes \B, \pi^\B \big)$, where $\B = \A_{G_{\ell}}\otimes \F^{2d}$ with $d$ the dimension of $G$ and $\pi^\B= \pi_0 \otimes \pi_R$ with $\pi_0$ the vacuum representation of $\A_{G_{\ell}}$ and $\pi_R$ the irreducible Ramond representation of $\F^{2d}$.
-Another possible choice is $\B = \F^d$ and $\pi^\B = \pi_R$, where $\pi_R$ is the unique irreducible representation of $\F^d$ if $d$ is even or the direct sum of the two inequivalent irreducible Ramond representations of $\F^d$ if $d$ is odd.
+The super-Sugawara construction described in Section \ref{sec:JLO} shows that the net $\A_{G_{\ell}}$ admits a superconformal tensor product $\big(\A_{G_{\ell}} \otimes \B, \pi^\B \big)$, where $\B =\F^{d}$ with $d$ the dimension of $G$ and $\pi^\B= \pi_R$ is the minimal graded Ramond representation, \ie the unique irreducible Ramond representation of $\F^d$ if $d$ is even or the direct sum of the two inequivalent irreducible Ramond representations of $\F^d$ if $d$ is odd.
 Then, in this case, the superconformal nets $\A_{G_{\ell}}\otimes \F^d$ are the super-current algebra nets considered in \cite[Sec.6]{CHL}.
 Note that for $d$ odd the irreducible Ramond representations of $\F^d$ are not graded and for this reason we have to chose a reducible Ramond representation $\pi_R$.
 However, the irreducibility of $\pi^\B$ in a superconformal tensor product $\big(\A \otimes \B, \pi^\B \big)$ is not necessary for the purposes of this paper.
 The important property is the trace-class condition for $\pi^\B$.

 Many other examples can be given thanks to the following two propositions whose proofs are rather straightforward and will be omitted here.

 \begin{proposition} Let $\A$ be a conformal net on $S^1$ with a superconformal tensor product $\big(\A\otimes \B, \pi^\B\big)$.
 If $\tilde{\A}$ is an irreducible local extension of $\A$ then $\big(\tilde{\A} \otimes \B, \pi^\B\big)$ is a superconformal tensor product for $\tilde{\A}$. \end{proposition}